owlbarn/tutorial/book/optimisation/README.md

 2. choose a step size $\alpha$;
 3. update the location: $x_{n+1} = x_n + \alpha~\nabla~f(x_n)$.

-Here $\nabla$ denotes the gradient, and the distance $\alpha$ along a certain direction is also called *learning rate*.
+Here $\nabla$ denotes the gradient.
+The distance $\alpha$ along a certain direction is also called *learning rate*.
 In a gradient descent process, when looking for the minimum, the point always follow the direction that is against the direction (represented by the negative gradient)

 We can easily implement this process with the algorithmic differentiation module in Owl.
-Let's look at an example.
+Let's look at a example.
 Here we use the [Rosenbrock function](https://en.wikipedia.org/wiki/Rosenbrock_function) which is usually used as a performance test for optimisation problems.
 The function is defined as: